near/near-discovery-components/README.md

 Widgets will be deployed to production automatically as they are merged into the main branch.

+Keep in mind that folders under `src` will be prepended to the widget name when it's deployed.
+E.g. `src/post/comment.jsx` will be deployed as `post.comment`.

 # Contributing

 Please create feature branches off of develop.